Magisk-Modules-Repo/acp/INSTRUCTIONS.md

-To create your own audmodlib mod, all of the files you need to modify are located in the common folder of this zip
+To create your own unity/audmodlib mod, all of the files you need to modify are located in the common folder of this zip
 NOTE: MAKE SURE YOU LEAVE A BLANK LINE AT THE END OF EACH FILE Instructions are contained in each file